New York Termination Laws

 • Employees who face discrimination based on pregnancy have the right to file complaints with the EEOC and pursue legal action to seek compensation and justice.

-3. Court Awards $1.6 Million to Chef in Gloria’s Tribeca Constructive Discharge Case
+3. Court Awards $1.6 Million to Mexican Restaurant Chef for Wrongful Termination Due to Constructive Discharge

 In the case of Salemi v.
 Gloria’s Tribeca Inc., Salemi sued Gloria’s Tribeca Inc. for constructive discharge and sex discrimination, citing violations of Title VII of the Civil Rights Act.
 Mirella Salemi, who worked as a chef and manager at Gloria’s Tribeca, faced a hostile work environment created by the restaurant owner, Edward Globokar.
 Globokar conducted weekly prayer sessions, which he made compulsory for his staff, during which he repeatedly condemned homosexuality as a sin and stated that gay people were destined for hell.